We’ve compiled some FAQs to help guide you through our Family by Co program.

 Where do I start?

 The first step is to fill out a short form in which you share more about your family and what you’re looking for in an egg donor.
-You’ll then gain immediate access to our matching platform; there is no fee to start browsing.
+You’ll then gain immediate, free access to our matching platform and can start browsing for your perfect match.
 When you’re ready to begin the process with a specific donor, you can place a hold on a match for up to five days.

 Does the donor have a say in the match?